Introduction to Industry 4.0

 Industry 4.0 demonstrates a technological evolution to advanced cyber-physical systems, with an industrial Internet of Things using largely decentralised machine intelligence.
 It's a very broad vision of the future that sees all things connected, and one which can affect much more than industry.
 From control systems in manufacturing, production, and supply chain logistics, automation is spreading across all sectors of life from smart cities to energy management, healthcare and transportation.
 The possibilities are infinite at this early stage, but the first step is to explore the potential of Industry 4.0, and how it will impact the world as we know it.

-4 Stages of Industry 4.0
+4 Stages Of Industry 4.0

 There are major areas of concern, not least the generalised fear of AI taking over from human control, but also involving the financial investment required to change all our existing methodology and equipment to the new systems.
 Then there is the changing nature of business itself, with end-to-end digital supply chains governing every move - from planting a row of peas, to buying a packet of frozen ones at the shop with automated check-out, or online ordering and delivery.
 Consumers are having more control over how and where products are sourced, and delivery commitments can be more effectively enforced, with every aspect of the supply chain monitored by smart contracts and blockchain technology.